kylerbrown/bark/specification.md

 The following attributes are **required**:

 -   **timestamp:** The start time of the entry.
-This attribute shall consist of a two-element array, with the first element indicating the POSIX time (number of seconds since January 1, 1970 UTC), and the second element indicating the rest of the elapsed time, in microseconds.
-Must have at least 64-bit integer precision.
+This attribute shall consist of an ISO 8601 timestamp string.
 -   **uuid:** A universally unique ID for the entry (see [RFC 4122](http://tools.ietf.org/html/rfc4122.html)).
     Must be stored as a string in the `meta` file.
 The string is set of 16 octets in five groupings separated by hyphens.
     For example: `6ba7b814-9dad-11d1-80b4-00c04fd430c8`.